+- Respect yourself, take responsibility for your behaviour

+- Respect each other

+- Respect the environment

-YOU SHOULD YOU MUST NOT IF YOU CHOOSE TO Respect yourself, take responsibility for your behaviour Respect each other Respect other people's opinion Use appropriate language Bring bags, books and equipment to all lessons Attend school regularly and bring a note if absent Arrive on time and sit where the teacher wants you to Conduct yourself quietly around school Be aware of others in the corridors Keep moving to avoid congestion Dress appropriately for school Keep the school tidy, put litter in the bins Talk to a teacher to help resolve conflict Be proud of your work and achievements Take time off school without a valid reason Be late for lessons Wear hats in the building, and coats in lessons Drop litter, bring gum or food in the buildings Sell goods without the permission of school staff Wear trainers or jewellery (except for a watch) Bring into school hooded sweatshirts or baseball caps ITEMS WILL BE CONFISCATED IN LINE WITH THE SCHOOL'S CONFISCATION OF PROPERTY PROCEDURE Bring in, or use, anything that is dangerous or illegal Threaten, bully, fight, be violent or abusive to others Damage or steal school property Damage or steal other people's property Run in school, play fight, or act in a dangerous way Be confrontational or insult people YOU MAY BE GIVEN BEHAVIOUR POINTS, YOU MAY BE WITHDRAWN FROM CLASSES AND YOUR PARENTS WILL BE INFORMED, YOU MAY ALSO BE SENT HOME AND EXCLUDED FROM SCHOOL
+- Respect other people's opinion

+- Use appropriate language

+- Bring bags, books and equipment to all lessons

+- Attend school regularly and bring a note if absent

+- Arrive on time and sit where the teacher wants you to

+- Conduct yourself quietly around school

+- Be aware of others in the corridors

+- Keep moving to avoid congestion.
+Keep to the right

+- Dress appropriately for school

+- Keep the school tidy, put litter in the bins

+- Talk to a teacher to help resolve conflict

+- Be proud of your work and achievements

+- Bring in valuable items e.g. Bring phones, mp3/4 players dange - Take time off school without a valid reason - Be late for lessons

+- Wear hats in the building, and coats in lessons - Drop litter, bring gum or food in the buildings - Wear trainers or jewellery (except for a watch) - Bring into school hooded sweatshirts or baseball caps

+ITEMS WILL BE CONFISCATED in line with the School's Confiscation of Property Procedure

+- Bring in, or use, anything that is dangerous or illegal - Threaten, bully, fight, be violent or abusive to others - Damage or steal school property - Damage or steal other people's property - Run in school, play fight, or act in a dangerous way - Be confrontational or insult people

+YOU MAY BE WITHDRAWN FROM CLASSES AND YOUR PARENTS WILL BE INFORMED, YOU MAY ALSO BE SENT HOME AND EXCLUDED FROM SCHOOL

-EXPECTATIONS In the Classroom: Arrive on time ready to learn Arrive prepared and enter quietly Speak politely to everyone and listen to all Sit where the teacher asks and remove your coat Try to finish all work set Record homework In the Playground: Play safely Help others Use the bins and help to keep the school tidy In the Corridors: • Walk, do not run • Talk, do not shout • Respect visitors • Be aware of others With visiting Adults: Value the lesson Respect visiting teachers Be especially polite and helpful Be honest In the Community to and from School: Put litter in the bins Respect people you meet Go home promptly and quietly Meet friends away from school
+EXPECTATIONS In the Classroom: Arrive on time ready to learn Arrive prepared and enter quietly Speak politely to everyone and listen to all Sit where the teacher asks and remove your coat Try to finish all work set Record homework In the Playground: Play safely Help others Use the bins and help to keep the school tidy In the Corridors: • Walk, do not run • Talk, do not shout • Respect visitors • Be aware of others With visiting Adults: Value the lesson Respect visiting teachers Be especially polite and helpful Be honest In the Community Put litter in the bin Respect people yo Go home promptly Meet friends away ou meet / and quietly